-Non-HD AIM modules cannot be installed where they are exposed to the weather or instances of extreme heat (i.e. engine compartments).
+AIMs cannot be installed where they are exposed to weather or instances of extreme heat (i.e. engine compartments).
 Environmental enclosures can be used to install the modules as close to the application as possible without actual exposure.
-Product Bulletins 150 and 150A cover the applications and installation instructions for the AIM Environmental Protection Enclosure Kits.
+See Product Bulletins 150 and 150A for instructions for the AIM Environmental Protection Enclosure Kits.